- ABOUT -

 travelling the world is nothing without being able to appreciate the people that populate it, their stories, their dreams, what makes them tick.

 You have to understand people in medicine to give them the care that they need.
 You have to understand people to be able to communicate to them what matters.
 In large part, that’s why I started my Instagram poetry account.
 I had my feelings about what I was going through on the frontline but I needed to put them down on paper to truly understand what I myself was going through.
-Combining that with interests ranging from surgery to song, martial arts to nature, written prose to the spoken word have allowed me to write on a range of topics, allowing me to engage with my interests in a way I’d never previously imagined.
+Combining that with interests ranging from surgery to song, martial arts to wildlife photography, written prose to the spoken word have allowed me to write on a range of topics, allowing me to engage with my interests in a way I’d never previously imagined.

 That’s the value of creativity.
 No matter what wild adventures you go on, we are all at the end of the day the same species, bound by the same spectrum of emotions.
 The possibility of healing is immense.
 If you can come to terms with how you feel by expressing yourself, you might just be able to help someone along the way.